cmaureir/progra-alma/lectures/week1/lecture1.rst

     name = expression

-To the used name in an expression is called **variable** or **ID**.
+The name used in an expression is called
+**variable** or **ID**.

 The assignment in the previous example, will be::